Matthias-Zax/playwright-workshop/README.md

 ## 🤖 Starting up

-We have created a sample [Clerk](https://www.clerk.dev/) app which showcases the existing example, so feel free to play around!
+We have created a sample [Toolshop](https://practicesoftwaretesting.com/#/) app which showcases the existing example, so feel free to play around!

 1. Install the dependencies using `npm install` or `yarn install`
-2. Rename `.env.example` to `.env`
-3. Check out the test by running the `test` or the `test:debug` command
+2. Check out the test by running the `npx playwright test`
-4. Have fun building something!
+3. Have fun!

 ## 📁 Structure